rock-core/rock-and-syskit/source/syskit_basics/deployment.html.md

 ## Component deployment {#use_deployment}

+**COMMENT** "funcitonal encapsulation of a function" sounded repetitive, just " encapsulation of a function" works?

 When declared in oroGen files, components are a functional encapsulation of a function.
 At this stage, a "component" is really just a class which embeds code in a specific, normalized way, and that has predefined inputs, outputs and